Mark Joseph Hurley: Auxiliary Bishop of San Francisco

 On November 21, 1967, Hurley was appointed as an auxiliary bishop of San Francisco and titular bishop of Thunusuda by Pope Paul VI.
-He received his episcopal consecration on January 4, 1968, from Archbishop Joseph Thomas McGucken, with Bishops Hugh Aloysius Donohoe and Ernest John Primeau serving as co-consecrators.
+He received his episcopal consecration at Saint Ignace Church in San Francisco on January 4, 1968, from Archbishop Joseph Thomas McGucken, with Bishops Hugh Aloysius Donohoe and Ernest John Primeau serving as co-consecrators.
 His consecration was one of the first such liturgies to be celebrated in the vernacular.
 As an auxiliary bishop, he continued to serve as assistant chancellor of the archdiocese.

-Bishop of Santa Rosa
+Bishop of Santa Rosa in California

-Hurley was named the second bishop of Santa Rosa by Paul VI on November 19, 1969.
-Hurley was installed as bishop at St. Eugene Cathedral in Santa Rosa on January 14, 1970.
+Hurley was named the second bishop of Santa Rosa in California by Paul VI on November 19, 1969.
+Hurley was installed as bishop at St. Eugene Cathedral in Santa Rosa, California, on January 14, 1970.
 During his tenure, he implemented the reforms of the Second Vatican Council and worked to ensure the financial stability of the diocese.

-He established terms of office for pastors and associate pastors, opened a low-income senior residence, and created the Priests' Retirement Fund, Project Hope, and the Apostolic Endowment Fund.
-He founded the Centro Pastoral Hispano and re-dedicated Blessed Kateri Tekakwitha Mission.
+Hurley established terms of office for pastors and associate pastors, opened a low-income senior residence, and created the Priests' Retirement Fund, Project Hope, and the Apostolic Endowment Fund.
+He founded the Centro Pastoral Hispano and re-dedicated the Blessed Kateri Tekakwitha Mission in Hoopa, California.
 He established two new parishes in his last five years as bishop, and ordained over a dozen priests and deacons in his last three years.

 Later life and death

-After governing the diocese for sixteen years, Hurley resigned as bishop of Santa Rosa on April 15, 1986.
-He later died after an operation for an aneurysm in San Francisco, at age 81.
+After governing the diocese for sixteen years, Hurley resigned as bishop of Santa Rosa in California on April 15, 1986.
+He died on February 5, 2001 after an operation for an aneurysm in San Francisco, at age 81.